Canon 1000D vs Leica X-U Typ 113

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Both the 1000D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 1000D was replaced by the Canon 1100D, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 1000D or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1000D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.